Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-It's one of those scenarios many dog owners dread: You are taking your dog on a peaceful walk when a dog escapes a yard and comes rushing towards you and your dog.
-Will your adrenaline rush help you make a good decision?
-Or will you just freeze and panic?
+It's one of those scenarios many dog owners dread: you are taking your dog on a peaceful walk when a dog escapes a yard and comes rushing towards you and your dog.
+Will your adrenaline rush help you make a good decision, or will you freeze and panic?
 What should you do in such a case?

 To stop an off-leash dog from approaching your dog, you will need to utilize some astute strategies to deflect a possible threat.
 Not always all strategies work, so you may need to think fast and have a plan B in mind.
 Often, stopping an off-leash dog from approaching requires carrying with you some aids to help discourage a direct approach.

 Of course, the best option is to walk your dog in areas where you know the chances of an off-leash dog encounter are significantly low, but we can never guess what life may throw our way.
 Being prepared is paramount.

 If you have a neighbor who keeps his/her dogs loose, consider that this is against the law in several cities and can result in fines.
 Let the dog owner know that his/her dog escaped the yard and inform him/her about the dangers of keeping dogs off-leash and how they can impact you, your dog, their dog and themselves.

 So, how do you stop an off-leash from approaching your dog?
 There are several strategies you can try whether your dog is friendly towards other dogs (but you are afraid the off-leash dog is not) or your dog is reactive, and therefore, intolerant of other dogs getting in his space.

 5 Tools to Stop an Off-Leash Dog From Approaching Your Dog